iimrx/data-analysis-workflow/.ipynb_checkpoints/README-checkpoint.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=pinocchioVirus_sideProject&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=pinocchioVirus_sideProject)

 # Dashboard using CI/CD, Docker and SonarCloud
-Side Project to Automate and Containerize the Proccess of Data Extraction, Transformation, Loading and importing it into Database, to Build a Dashboard for Covid-19 and Analyzing it using Google Data Studio with Our Automated Data.
+Side project to automate and containerize the proccess of data extraction, transformation, loading and importing it into database, to build a dashboard for covid-19 and analyzing it using <b>Superset</b> with Our Automated Data.

 ### Used in This Project:
 - Databases (SQLlite3, PostgreSQL)
-   - Storge, Backuup
+   - Storage, Backup
-- Google Data Studio (Dashboard) and Jupyter Notebook (Analysis)
+- <a href="https://superset.apache.org/">Superset</a> (Dashboard/Report) and JupyterLab (Analysis)
-- Github Actions (CI/CD) and SonarCloud (Code Quality and Code Security)
+- Github Actions (CI/CD) and <a href="https://sonarcloud.io/">SonarCloud</a> (Code Quality and Code Security)
 - Python 3.8+ (App Language)
    - All Packages Used are Found In : requirements.txt
-- Sublime Text (Code Editor) and Jupyter-Notebook (Data Analysis and Engineering)
+- Sublime Text (Code Editor) and JupyterLab (Data Analysis and Engineering)
 - Containerization (Docker, Docker Compose)
    - <a href="https://hub.docker.com/_/ubuntu">Ubunut 20.04 LTS</a>, <a href="https://hub.docker.com/r/dpage/pgadmin4">pgADmin</a>, <a href="https://hub.docker.com/_/postgres">PostgreSQL</a>
 - Ubuntu 20.04 LTS (OS)